Optimise SAG mill capacity and avoid unnecessary downtime

 Lightweight composite liners for large mills

-Replacing traditional steel cast mill liners with new lightweight composite liners is another way to increase throughput of mills.
+Replacing traditional steel cast mill liners with lightweight PulpMax™ composite liners.
 Major gold and copper operations have already started doing this in mills up to 40’ Ø and seen an improvement in the slurry discharge of up to seven percent.

 The composite liners are thinner than steel cast liners, and thinner liners result in a larger volume inside the mill.
 This means you can have a higher charge level.
 Using composite liners also cuts the weight of the liners to about 50 percent of standard steel cast liners, making it possible to work with a higher ball charge level without increasing the total weight of the mill.
 Both of these benefits result in a higher throughput.